FAQs

 No.

 For most people the idea of taking on big business is quite terrifying (if possible at all) and potentially ruinous.
 Collective Proceedings enable claims like this one to be brought on behalf of millions of consumers who could not bring claims alone.
-This was why the collective actions regime in the Competition Appeal Tribunal was established by the government in 2015, recognising that there were huge challenges with access to justice for consumers.
+This was why the collective actions regime in the Competition Appeal Tribunal was established by the UK government in 2015, recognising that there were huge challenges with access to justice for consumers.